mauropalsgraaf/fpscala-workshop/workshop.md

 Practice, practice and practice even more!

 ### Exercises

+Note beforehand.
+A higher-order function (abbreviated as HOF) is a function that takes a function as parameter or returns a function.
+Functions in functional languages are just like data, where you can pass them around as arguments to functions or have a function that returns a function.

 * Write a function that takes a List[Int] and returns the sum value.
 Use the following signature:
 ```
 def sum(list: List[Int]): Int